How 3D printing works to create trophies?

 3D printing is innovating the way of creating custom trophies.
 Considered as a cost-effective solution, this technology allows the creation of rapid and inexpensive 3D print trophy models and production compared to traditional methods to create or cast trophies with clay, mold and metal casting.

 Making Bronze Trophy Models with 3D Printing Technology

 ” 3D printing allowed a cost effective solution to what is normally an expensive and more time consuming traditional process using clay, molds, and metal casting. “

-Tim King is a traditional sculptor in Longmont Colorado, USA.
-While also respectful of traditional lost-wax bronze techniques, Tim has integrated digital design and 3D Printing options into his creative process.
+Tim King is a traditional sculptor in Longmont, Colorado.
+While also respectful of traditional lost-wax bronze techniques, Tim has newly integrated digital design and 3D printing options into his creative processes.
 He enjoys life-long learning about tools and techniques which enable the translation of his ideas of beauty and emotions into physical creations.
-He sees combinations of 3D printing with ancient bronze workflows as an amazing opportunity to expand awareness, affordability, and love of heirloom quality art to a much wider audience.
-His current focus is upon family and dance themes.
+He believes in the combination of 3D printing with ancient bronze as an amazing opportunity to increase awareness, affordability, and love of inheritance quality art to be introduced to a much wider audience.
+Tim’s current focus is upon family and dance.

-By applying Raise3D printers, the company was able to:
+After the implementation of Raise3D printers, the Tim’s company was able to:

 Company: King Sculpture Studios

 Industry: Bronze Sculptures